mashrab/lavoter/README.md

 php artisan migrate
 ```

-To initialization the fingerprintjs2 and to set uuid for the user you must to include a view part of this package to your site template.
-After initialization will be declared a global JavaScript variable with the name `lavoter_uuid`.
+To initialize the [fingerprintjs2](http://valve.github.io/fingerprintjs2/) and to set an uuid for the user you must to include a view part of this package to your site template.
+After the [fingerprintjs2](http://valve.github.io/fingerprintjs2/) initialized will be declared a global JavaScript variable with the name `lavoter_uuid`.

 For example:

 ```html